20% discount on holidays between 4th January and 20th March 2024.

 Wi-Fi & Mobile Coverage

-Wi-Fi is available.
+Full fibre leased line broadband connection provides this property with Wi-Fi connectivity.
 Mobile coverage is good on most networks.

 Mill Race has biomass central heating in addition to the Clearview wood burning stove.